Mattshark89/OpenFlight-VRC/README.md

 ## Installation

+First step: make sure your VRChat world SDK is up to date.
+The avatar detection system uses remote string loading, a feature that is very new to Udon!

-You will need all of these installed in your project first in order for Open-Flight to work.
+Next, you will need all of these installed in your project first in order for Open-Flight to work.
 Install these in order:
 1. [UdonSharp](https://github.com/MerlinVR/UdonSharp)
 2. [udon-json](https://github.com/koyashiro/udon-json)
 3. [udon-list](https://github.com/koyashiro/udon-list)